Thai Reach is dedicated to helping anyone in need of low-cost prosthetic and medical devices and other accessibility aids.

 3D printing and new designs made with 3D printers and have revolutionized how prosthetic and medical devices are being created.
 It's lower cost relative to traditional methods makes greater customization possible for people with unique disabilities as well as make it more available for people and hospitals without the means to purchase more traditional prosthetic and medical devices.

-Our organization works with International groups such as E-Nable, Unlimbited, local hospitals and government institutions as well as volunteers and donations to provide prosthetic devices using 3D printers and to set up 3D printing labs or "Makerspaces" and to hire and train people to run them.
+Our organization works with International groups such as E-Nable, local hospitals and government institutions as well as volunteers and donations to provide prosthetic devices using 3D printers and to set up 3D printing labs or "Makerspaces" and to hire or train people to run them.

 Initially we were focused on aiding people in and around Northeast Thailand where we are based, but early success and interest from all over Thailand and surrounding nations has led us to broaden our goals and connect with and offer assistance to groups and individuals with similar goals in other ASEAN nations and the world.

-Thai Reach was formed in 2017 after we saw first hand how a new class of open source designed 3D printed prosthetic devices can improve the quality of life for people with Hansen's Disease . initially our first goal was to establish a pilot lab at Sirindhorn Hospital in Khon Kaen, Thailand to help more of the 400 people in the Nom som Boon Colony.
+initially our first goal was to establish a pilot lab at Sirindhorn Hospital in Khon Kaen, Thailand to help the people in the None Som Boon Colony.

 LEGACY OF LEPROSY - A PILOT PROJECT IN KHON KAEN, THAILAND WITH SIRINDHORN HOSPITAL